 Over the years, I have played with many combinations of oils for this or that but always came back to this formulation as my go-to solution anything and everything skin related.
 For that I thank you, Valerie.

 I prefer essential oils from Spark Naturals, an online company based in Utah.
 They are not the cheapest nor are they the most expensive, but they have a quality product I trust and some fantastic sales.
 You can purchase them directly from their website and also on Amazon.com where they have their own branded store.

 Another brand of essential oils I have used is NOW Foods.
-This bargain brand works great in DIY cleaners as well as aromatically in diffusers.
+This bargain brand works great in DIY cleaners.
 Feel free to experiment and always let your nose guide you.
 If your essential oil smells like paint thinner, return it.
 Good oils smell nice.

-Note: For direct purchases, Strategic Living readers get a 10% discount using this link and discount code “gayelevy” at checkout.
+Note: For direct purchases from Spark Naturals, Strategic Living readers get a 10% discount using this link and discount code “gayelevy” at checkout.
 I am definitely a "Spark Girl"!

 The ingredients used in this healing skin salve are readily available locally in stores as well as online.
 Because of where I live, I find it more convenient to shop online.
 In the long run, shopping online saves me money because I can research prices and read reviews, but honestly?
 It is a matter of personal choice.

 Virgin Coconut Oil: The coconut oil I used comes from Tropical Traditions, where I purchase this fantastic product in 5-gallon tubs.
 I kid you not.
 For smaller quantities, I recommend either the Nutiva brand or the Naterre brand from Spark Naturals that is sold on Amazon with free shipping.